 - Do not assume a video or audio message is genuine just because it shows a known person or bears an official look.

-- Be especially cautious when an urgent request arises (e.g., “send money now,” “this will expire,” “you have only a few minutes”) combined with a familiar face or voice.
+- Be cautious when an urgent request arises (e.g., “send money now,” “this will expire,” “you have only a few minutes”) combined with a familiar face or voice.

-- Check the Source: Has the media been posted by a verified account?
+- Check the source: Has the media been posted by a verified account?
 Are there independent confirmations?

 For Organizations and Forensic Practitioners

-- Recognize that deepfake-driven fraud is now a serious risk and must be incorporated into risk assessments and incident-response planning.
+- Recognize that deepfake-driven fraud is now a serious risk and must be incorporated into risk assessments and incident response planning.

-- Forensics Must Evolve: The challenge is not only retrieving data but verifying authenticity, tracing origin, and providing expert opinion on manipulated media.
+- Forensics must evolve: The challenge is not only retrieving data but verifying authenticity, tracing origin, and providing expert opinion on manipulated media.

-- Training and Awareness Matter: Employees, management, and board members should understand this threat and know how to respond (e.g., verifying handshake, secondary confirmation, multi-factor verification rather than relying on seeing “Mr. CFO on the video”).
+- Training and awareness matter: Employees, management, and board members should understand this threat and know how to respond (e.g., verifying handshake, secondary confirmation, multi-factor verification rather than relying on seeing “Mr. CFO on the video”).

 The Bottom Line